utah-cs4470-sp23/class/assignment6/README.md

 true conditions.
 However, it must leave `assert` statements with constant `false` conditions alone!

-**Loop fusion:** your optimizer must replace accesses to computed arrays with a direct computation of the value.
+**Loop specialization:** your optimizer must replace accesses to computed arrays with a direct computation of the value.
 That description is pretty confusing, so consider instead this example:

     let x = array[i : 10] i * i
     let y = x[7]